IBM-Cloud/openwhisk-workshops/bootcamp/ex0 - setting up development environment/README.md

-# exercise 0 - setting up dev environment
+# setting up dev environment

 This exercise will set up your local development environment to use IBM Cloud Functions.
 These steps are a prerequisite before you can start building serverless applications.